Edgenesis/shifu/docs/design/design-customized-deviceshifu.md

 ```

 ## Implementation

-By default, `deviceShifu` will provide raw data from actual device to the applications.
+By default, `deviceShifu` will provide raw data from physical device to the applications.

 To make `deviceShifu` able to "translate" the raw data to a more application-friendly format as well as filter out unneeded data, we can use the SDK to modify `deviceShifu` files, for example, we have: